tinaheidinger/tinaheidinger/about.md

 Outside of tech, I run a [side business](https://pferdestaerken.at/) consulting horse owners on equine nutrition and creating [educational content](https://pferdewissen.at/).
 When I'm not working, you'll often find me outdoors, horseback riding or hiking in the mountains with my dog.

 Additionally, I'm a trained paramedic with over a decade of experience in preclinical emergency care.
-I also have a wonderful rescue dog who turned out to by the loveliest companion.
-We're currently training for her to become a certified therapy dog so she can spread her love and connection to those who need it most.
+I also have a wonderful rescue dog who truly has a heart full of love.
+We're currently training for her to become a certified therapy dog so she can spread her kindness and connection to those who need it most.

 Thanks for stopping by - I'd love to connect!